Meet Regenia Stull, Liberty Hospital’s Chief Nursing Officer

 Q: How has the Foundation helped nurses through its various programs?

 A: “The Foundation has helped so many individuals become nurses.
-Some of these individuals would not have been nurses if it weren’t for the Foundation’s instrumental work in education scholarships.
-Especially through the Stocksdale program, the Foundation working with nursing education to identify opportunities for continuing education is important work,” Stull noted.
+Some of these individuals would not have been nurses if it weren’t for the Foundation’s instrumental work in education scholarships; especially through the Stocksdale program.
+The Foundation working with nursing education to identify opportunities for continuing education is important work,” Stull noted.

 “One nurse has the ability to help thousands of people,” Stull explained.
 “With our staff ratios, let’s say a nurse serves five patients per day.
 Over the course of the year, between family members they talk to and patients they see, multiplies to over 5,000 lives touched.
 That’s only one year.
 Think about how many people one nurse helps over the course of a career; that is the power of sponsoring nursing education.”